BenjaminSivac/Projects_2022/TidyTuesday/Billboard100.md

 # Introduction

-This EDA is done by following a video uploaded by an esteemed R-user named David Robinsson.
-I figured it would be a great opportunity for me to see another analyst’s approach to EDA and how he applies more advanced techniques in a somewhat more casual manner than what I personally am used to.
+This EDA is done by following a video uploaded by an esteemed R-user named David Robinson.
+I figured it would be a great opportunity for me to see another analyst’s approach to EDA and how he applies more advanced techniques.

 ## Data